Project-Sylos/Spectra/README.md

 ## Overview

 Spectra behaves like a mock filesystem.
 Instead of relying on actual disk I/O, it **procedurally generates** folders and files based on configuration parameters (min/max depth, file counts, folder counts, etc.).
-Each generated node is **persisted to an embedded SQLite database** with multi-table support, enabling reproducible state across test runs.
+Each generated node is **persisted to an embedded BoltDB database** with multi-world support, enabling reproducible state across test runs.

 This design allows engineers to stress-test migration engines (such as Sylos) without interacting with real file systems or cloud APIs.